Getting Your Data Into iolite¶

 These files can be directly opened by iolite.
 We recommend making a copy of the files in this folder and working with the copy of the files.
 Although iolite only ever accesses files in a read-only manner, it serves as a back up and allows you to store your data files in folders associated with sessions (rather than all sessions in one folder).

-(Many thanks to Tephy Marillo-Sialer for providing the above details).
+(Many thanks to Merve Caner for the above details).

 Thermo iCAP RQ and iCAP TQ¶

 - When you set up your Labbook sequence, make sure it is with the Evaluation type trQuant

 - After the sequence has finished, in Qtegra in the open Labbook click on the Export button.
 This will open a new window (see Fig. 6)

 - From the drop down box select the Laser Data Reduction Export option.